 Once you do start treatment, expect to have some side effects.
 Chemotherapy can cause nausea, vomiting, hair loss, diarrhea, and mouth pain.
 Some people have few and mild side effects, others experience more severe ones.

-Let your doctor know if you do have any side effects.
+Let your doctor know if you do notice any side effects.
 Treatments are available to help manage them.
 Once you finish with treatment, side effects should go away with time.

 CLL increases your risk of catching an infection because it damages the white blood cells that help your body fight off germs.
 You don’t have to live in a bubble, but you should take some steps to prevent getting sick.

-One of the best ways to impede infection is to wash your hands often during the day.
+One of the best ways to avoid infection is to wash your hands often during the day.
 Use warm water and soap or an alcohol-based hand sanitizer.

 With everything you have going on, you may feel isolated and alone.
 But you’re not.
 Talk about any worries you have with your partner, friends, and family.
 See a psychologist or counselor for solutions to problems you can’t overcome on your own.

 A cancer like CLL can take over every part of your life.
-Manage your disease by following the treatment your doctor prescribed, but also take time to care for yourself.
+Manage how it affects you by following the treatment your doctor prescribed, but also taking time to care for yourself.
 Eat right, exercise, and get support when you need it, so you can continue to live a full life with CLL.